Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: Introduction

 In this paper we address the model selection problem for the Stochastic Block Model (SBM); that is, the estimation of the number of communities given a sample of the adjacency matrix.
 The SBM was introduced by \cite{holland1983stochastic} and has rapidly popularized in the literature as a model for random networks exhibiting blocks or communities between their nodes.
 In this model, each node in the network has associated a latent discrete random variable describing its community label, and given two nodes, the possibility of a connection between them depends only on the values of the nodes' latent variables.

 From a statistical point of view, some methods have been proposed to address the problem of parameter estimation or label recovering for the SBM.
-Some examples include maximum likelihood estimation \citep{bickel2009nonparametric, amini2013pseudo}, variational methods \citep{daudin2008mixture, latouche2012variational}, spectral clustering \citep{rohe2011spectral} and Bayesian inference \citep{van2017bayesian}.
+Some examples include maximum likelihood estimation \cite{bickel2009nonparametric, amini2013pseudo}, variational methods \cite{daudin2008mixture,latouche2012variational}, spectral clustering \cite{rohe2011spectral} and Bayesian inference \cite{van2017bayesian}.
 The asymptotic properties of these estimators have also been considered in subsequent works such as \cite{bickel2013asymptotic} or \cite{su2017strong}.
+In \cite{abbe2017community} the reader can find an overview of recent approaches and theoretical results concerning the problem of community detection in SBMs.
 All these approaches assume the number of communities is known \emph{a priori}.